reema0814/mslearn-fabric/Instructions/Labs/04-data-science.md

     The code trains a classification model using a Decision Tree Classifier.
 Parameters, metrics, and artifacts, are automatically logged with MLflow.
 Additionally, you're logging a parameter called `estimator`, with the value `DecisionTreeClassifier`.

-## Use MLflow to search and view your experiments
+### Task 5: Use MLflow to search and view your experiments

 When you've trained and tracked models with MLflow, you can use the MLflow library to retrieve your experiments and their details.